How It Works#

 The borrower draws funds from the vault.
 Constraints:

-- Cannot exceed available vault liquidity (vault balance minus reserved protocol fees)
+- Cannot exceed available vault liquidity (full vault balance)

 - Cannot exceed whitelist capacity